 Prevention of terrorism

-Prevention of terrorism has been a defining feature of anti-terror lawmaking, in Australia and overseas, since September 11.
+Prevention of terrorism has been a defining feature of anti-terror lawmaking, in Australia and overseas, since September 11, for those that could be interested, having a look at Ly lawyers crime statistics since 2002 could bring some light to how September 11 shook the world.
 In the aftermath of the terrorist attacks on the United States, the United Nations Security Council passed a number of resolutions that imposed obligations on Member States to take action domestically to prevent and prosecute terrorist acts.
 Australia, the United Kingdom and the United States, for example, were all quick to introduce tough new anti-terror laws that prioritised the prevention of terrorism.
 During this period, the Australian Parliament passed a number of pieces of legislation criminalising terrorism and introducing preventive offences such as those that criminalise acts taken that are preparatory to an act of terrorism.

 The marked emphasis on prevention has remained prominent in successive bouts of lawmaking to address the evolving terrorist threat.
 In the mid-2000s, the threat of home grown terrorism, amplified by the London Bombings, generated a wave of new anti-terror lawmaking with a strong emphasis on the prevention of terrorism.
 Australia, following the United Kingdom’s lead, introduced anti-terror control orders which enable restrictions and obligations to be placed on an individual for the purpose of preventing a terrorist act.